tahaafzal5/personal-website/notes.md

 ## finish up:
 - breakdown each section into its own page
-- make sure left-side takes all space on the left
-    - could be solved with media queries??
 - add separation between sections
 - add logs for browser console
 - add deploy branch for github